 - A quorum will consist of 60% of the Executive.

 - Each member of the Executive will have one vote and must be present to vote.

 - A simple majority is necessary for passage of any league matter.

 - The President

-- Call and arrange meetings of the executive.
+- Call and arrange meetings of the Executive and set an agenda

-- Act as a spokesman for the league.
+- Act as a spokesperson for the league

-- Oversee the operation of their Division (co-ordinate and communicate with teams reps, manage player draft, spare list, and player discipline).
+- Oversee the operation of their Division (co-ordinate and communicate with Team Reps, manage player draft, spare list, and player discipline)

 - The Treasurer